 - The boots by the door and the flip-flops in the living room need to be put away.

-- Neither the rugs downstairs nor the carpet upstairs has been vacuumed.
+- Neither the rugs nor the carpet has been vacuumed.

 - Either the chicken or the beef in the freezer needs to be thawed for dinner tonight.

 - My brother and my sister are mad at me.